jaidenamari/nectar-flow-finance/_posts/2025-03-26-debt-payoff-strategies.md

 - Ask for a raise or promotion
 - Take on a side hustle
 - Sell items you no longer need
-- Rent out a spare room or parking space

 **Use windfalls wisely:**
 - Tax refunds
 - Work bonuses
 - Cash gifts
-- Inheritance

 ### Step 3: Set Up a System for Success